openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 Controllers in Cluster API respect the pause mechanism to prevent them from taking any action on the resource.
 This matches the requirements for the non-authoritative resources described in this document.

-The sync controller will leverage the pause mechanism to ensure that the Cluster API controllers do not take any action on the resource when it is non-authoritative.
+The migration controller will leverage the pause mechanism to ensure that the Cluster API controllers do not take any action on the resource when it is non-authoritative.
 Admission control will ensure that the value cannot be changed by users when the resource is non-authoritative.

 #### Filtering reconciles in Machine API controllers